mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 |testStreams.Bench.atomicSeq|thrpt|5          |1.801       |
 {: .table}

 As multiple threads are trying to access our sum variable we must use an AtomicLong - this prevents multiple threads accessing the variable and results in threads having to wait to access it.
 We see that using `parallel()` actually results in a worse performance due to the overhead of threads having to wait.
-This is abad way of summing values using streams.
+This is a bad way of summing values using streams.

 ### Custom Reduce Operation